-APAC emerged as the largest Covid-19 diagnostics market and is likely to retain its position during the forecast year due to the widespread COVID infection in the population.
+APAC emerged as the largest Covid-19 diagnostics market and is likely to retain its position during the forecast year due to the widespread COVID-19 infection in the population.
 Several countries in the region, especially India, where the number of people infected with coronavirus stood at 8.5 million in October 2020, are likely to increase mass COVID-19 testing, thereby increasing the demand.
 The presence of a large population, poor living standards, and inadequate medical infrastructure are the major factors responsible for the infection's high prevalence.
-However, increased mass COVID-19 testing initiatives and high investments in public healthcare services are likely to favor the COVID-19 diagnostics testing market.
-China, Japan, India, South Korea, and Australia are the major revenue contributors to the APAC COVID-19 tests market.
+However, increased mass COVID-19 testing initiatives and high investments in public healthcare services are likely to favor the COVID-19 testing market.
+China, Japan, India, South Korea, and Australia are the major revenue contributors to the APAC COVID-19 diagnostics market.
 Several countries preferred using PCR-based COVID testing due to their higher accuracy than serological tests.
 Australia and New Zealand have increased their COVID-19 testing capacities to reduce the impact of the disease.

 INSIGHTS BY VENDORS

 The global coronavirus diagnostics market is highly dynamic with the presence of several global, regional, and local company profiles, offering a diverse range of analyzers, test kits, assays, and reagents to perform COVID-19 tests.
 Abbott, BD, Danaher, F. Hoffmann-La Roche, Siemens Healthineers, and Thermo Fisher Scientific are the major player in the diagnostics market.
 Global market players focus on developing innovative products and expanding their product portfolio to remain competitive in the market.
 They are investing extensively in R&D and product development activities to expand their product portfolio.